What is Suffering?

 Instead, people rely on what they experience through the Five Aggregates as something substantial, real, and dependable that can be grasped and clung to for happiness, not realizing that the pleasurable things of the world are created in the mind itself, and don't exist in physical reality.

 People mistakenly believe that there must be a way to get what one wants, obtain happiness from the world, by bringing things under their control.
-They have not realized that what they want, what they consider to be happiness, the things that must be brought under control, and the sense of self itself have been created by the mind itself, and don't exist in true reality.
+They have not realized that what they want, what they consider to be happiness, the things that must be brought under control, and the sense of self itself have been created by the mind, and don't exist in true reality.

 Because of this, we become entangled, lost in chasing our perceptions and thoughts, falsely believing that things are under our control, ignoring all the stress, unhappyness and suffering that this causes.